mikebudzynski/apim-lab-2019-ready/readme.md

 1. Set **Queue name** to **store-msg-queue-1**.
 1. Click **Save**.
 1. Wait 2 minutes for the changes to propagate.
 1. Go to the Function implementation.
 Click **Run** to see if the Function works.
-You should the response:
+You should see the response:
     ```JSON
     {
         "name": "Azure"